 Genre Savvy: Officer Herman Gomez knows all too well that he doesn't stand a chance against the Wanderer, when he or she enters the vault.
 Rather let that one go.

-Gladiator Subquest: The Hole in The Pitt DLC.
-Which, oddly enough, is part of the add-on's main questline.
+Gladiator Subquest: The Hole in The Pitt DLC, though this one is actually part of the add-on's main questline.

 Gorn / Ludicrous Gibs: The Bloody Mess perk, which gives a high chance of any enemy the player kills to gib ludicrously regardless of how they die.